AlternateNicko/Npp-Transpiled-Language/README.md

 # About
 ___

-Npp (or N++, Nplang) is a transpiled language writen in python.
+Nlang (or N++, Npp) is a transpiled language writen in python.
 It is a high level, simple programming language, a project that I have been doing for over a year as a hobby.
 Due to sophisticated syntaxes and many supports, I've decided to make it public

-Npp includes an easy to read syntax, mainly from python type keywords and C++ like syntaxes.
+Nlang includes an easy to read syntax, mainly from python type keywords and C++ like syntaxes.
 Simple language features like declarations, instances, keywords, built ins, and OOP.
-And many more features N++ includes,
+And many more features Nlang includes,
 The followings are:
 - variable declarations
 - function definition